iliasazizi/GVS/Evaluate_Hardness/README.md

 $PRJ_DIR/eval.sh ${CURR_DATASET} ${SIZE} ${CURR_QUERIES} ${NQ} $LEN 3 $LOGOUT  #DATA and query
 ```

-## Comparing same measure on data vs data and queries gives insights on nature of the hardness, is it a queryr level or data level hardness
+ Comparing same measure on data vs data and queries gives insights on nature of the hardness, is it a query level or data level hardness